ashramwen/kii-mt7688-agent/README.md

 ```
 Copy `main.js` into the gateway.

-Also you need to instal 2 extra packages manually in the gateway.
+Also you need to install 2 extra packages manually in the gateway.
 ```sh
 npm install express
 npm install jju